MediaComem/comem-archidep/ex/wopr-deployment.md

   For this exercise, you can remove the `include` and `fastcgi_pass` directives and use a simply `proxy_pass` as [presented during the course][nginx-rp-conf].
   Nginx will simply proxy the request to the specific host and port.

+> **Advanced tip:** similarly, you can also point the nginx configuration
+> directly to the automated deployment structure.
+That way you will not have to
+> modify it later.